carlonicolo/introsde-2015-assignment-1/README.md

 	}

 ```
-the query is formed by the two values passed as parameters.
+the query is performed by the two values passed as parameters.

 In the code below is showed when and how is called the method getPersonByWeight(Double weight, String operator).